 The interior of the Shelby was once again the production Mustang’s Deluxe Interior Decor Group, available in either black or white, with Shelby identification on the door panels, steering wheel and passenger’s dash.
 The console top housed two two Stewart Warner gauges, oil and amps, along with two toggle switches for foglamps and courtesy lights.
 The instrument cluster contained a 8000 rpm tachometer, 140 mph speedometer and fuel gauges.
 All of the fastback Shelbys once again have the inertia-reel harnesses while the convertibles kept the same 1968 type roll bar.

 This Shelby was the recipient of a 15 year long, fully documented restoration including all receipts and pictures along the way.
 Over $175,000 was spent to make this one of the finest Shelbys you will ever see.
-NOS parts were used whenever possible (Lucas lights, marker lights, boomerang moldings, door handles, strikers, dash, scuff plates, etc) and it was was completed in 2004 and never driven or shown since.
-Libbys Classic Car performed its restoration and they specialize in Duesenbergs.
+NOS parts were used whenever possible (Lucas lights, marker lights, boomerang moldings, door handles, strikers, dash, scuff plates, etc) and it was was completed, it was never driven or shown.
+Libbey’s Classic Car Restoration Center, Inc. of Shrewsbury, Massachusetts performed its rotisserie restoration.

 For documentation, it has its Marti report, factory build sheet, and dealer invoice as well as being listed in the Shelby Registry (under John Willams), which whom it was purchased from in 1989 by the current owner.
 Matching 428 CJ engine/transmission with 3:50 Traction-Lok differential which is just a perfect combination for cruising and to get up and GO…and that it does exceptionally well.
 Powerful, quiet engine with no noises or smoke of any kind.
 The transmission shifts nicely up and down all the gears, brakes perfectly, and steers straight.
 Great oil pressure, charging appropriately, and no overheating issues or any other issues whatsoever.
 Add the factory cold Air-Conditioning and it makes the driving experience that much better.